Pawsey-Internships/pawsey-version-control/_episodes/07-github.md

 ~~~
 {: .output}

+Note: To achieve the above output, you may be prompted to enter your previously created passphrase.
+If so, type in the passphrase and press enter.

 ## Push local changes to a remote

 Now that authentication is setup, we can return to the remote.
 This command will push the changes from